 Great architecture encompasses so much of what makes our world exciting.
 A single structure sings to us of history, art, human ingenuity, nature, and culture — just through its lines and choices.
-The most famous architecture in the world wallops us with emotional impact.
+The most famous buildings in the world wallop us with emotional impact.
 It is a full-body experience!
-Let’s explore some of the best buildings across the globe, examining how they make us feel.
+Let’s explore some of the best architecture across the globe, examining how each makes us feel.

 In the 11 years that I’ve run this travel blog, I’ve been keeping a list of my favorite buildings in each country I’ve visited.
 For the first time, I’m sharing my rankings!

 You may be surprised by what is included in this list — or what is missing from it — so let’s be very clear: there are AMAZING works of architecture and famous buildings in every corner of the globe.
 This list here is a TINY sampling of what is out there around the world, and only includes places I’ve taken quality photos of, myself, while visiting.

 When you’re done scrolling this ranking, I invite you to add your own votes for architectural favorites in the comments section!
 Now, let’s start…

 A ranking of most beautiful and interesting famous buildings and architecture from around the world!